 In-home Monitoring

-If you have other responsibilities like a job, home, or family, you won’t be able to monitor your loved one 24 hours a day, 7 days a week.
-When they want to stay in their home, even when there’s a risk of falls, a compromise might be to use an in-home monitoring system.
+When they want to stay in their home, even if there’s a risk of falls, a compromise might be to use an in-home monitoring system.
 This option provides a sense of safety and security to caregivers and lets them leave their loved ones alone for periods of time.

 There is a wide variety of other helpful aids to ensure safety when you can’t be there: